ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl get jobs <name> -o yaml          # Get a job's YAML kubectl describe jobs <name>             # Describe the job details kubectl get jobs --show-labels           # Show all labels associated with the job kubectl get jobs -w                      # watch the all jobs, we can watch a specific deployment  with adding deployment name after 'deploy' kubectl set env ds --all --list        # List the environment variables defined on all deployment kubectl set env ds/<name> --list       # List the environment variables defined on all deployment kubectl logs -f ds/<name> --tail=5:    # Tail the log lines of recent log file to display. kubectl logs ds/name -c nginx          # Logs for a specific container in the ds
+kubectl get jobs <name> -o yaml          # Get a job's YAML kubectl describe jobs <name>             # Describe the job details kubectl get jobs --show-labels           # Show all labels associated with the job kubectl get jobs -w                      # watch the all jobs, we can watch a specific deployment  with adding job name after 'jobs' kubectl set env ds --all --list        # List the environment variables defined on all jobs kubectl set env ds/<name> --list       # List the environment variables defined on all job kubectl logs -f ds/<name> --tail=5:    # Tail the log lines of recent log file to display.
 ```

 - Create + Update: